yourbase/yb/docs/python/getting-started.md

 ### Setup

-YourBase currently supports storing shared graphs in [S3 buckets] https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html.
+YourBase currently supports storing shared graphs in [S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html).

 1. In AWS, either create a new or have an existing S3 bucket for storing your team's YourBase [dependency graph](https://yourbase.io/technology/dependency-graph).
 Note that the graphs are separated by unique project.